ya0-yuan/tp/docs/UserGuide.md

 * All appointments are active by default.

 * All appointments have a duration of **2 hours**.
 Hence the end time of an appointment is implicitly two hours after the start time.
-This is because two hours is a reasonable time period required of for any hair treatment.
+This is because two hours is a reasonable time period required for any hair treatment.
 If an appointment is completed earlier, the hairdresser can take charge of walk in customers.

 * Appointments involving the same persons (hairdresser or client) should not overlap in time.
 Equivalently, no person should be simultaneously involved in two appointments.